tytydraco/yessleep/out/No_Such_Thing_As_Ghosts.md

 I thought I would catch the second hoax.

 I'd set up my phone to record Michael breaking into the house, but when we came downstairs in the morning the battery was dead.
-And it turned out to be doubly pointless, since this hoax wasn't even upstairs.
+And it turned out to be doubly pointless, since this hoax wasn't even downstairs.

 When Mom and Dad opened their bedroom door in the morning, a bucket of red paint fell on them, Carrie-style.
 And of course we kids got the blame.
 And that's when I actually told them about Michael Makenda.